New York man loses mother, brother to coronavirus within 24 hours

 "They were pretty good at getting in touch," Torres said.
 "They were providing updates and calls."

 Torres and his wife again worked their networks, this time to find the doctor treating his mother.
-Their efforts were successful and he was able to speak with Lolita's caretakers.
-Torres said he recognizes that the connections offered him a privilege many in his situation don't have.
+Their efforts were successful, and he was able to speak with Lolita's caretakers.
+Torres said he recognizes that their connections offered him a privilege many in his situation don't have.

 "A lot of other families don't have those resources, don't have those contacts, so I can only imagine what they're going through in terms of getting updated information on their loved ones," Torres said.

-Both Lolita and Louis were diagnosed with pneumonia and tested positive for COVID-19.
-Louis was soon moved to an intensive care unit.
+Lolita and Louis were diagnosed with pneumonia and tested positive for COVID-19.
+Louis was soon moved to intensive care.

-Last Monday night, Torres was able to speak by phone with his 73-year-old mother, who told him she was having trouble breathing.
+The night of April 6, Torres was able to speak by phone with his 73-year-old mother, who told him that she was having trouble breathing.
 She was using a mask with pressurized air, known as a BiPAP machine, Torres said.

 "She wasn't intubated but was having help breathing," he said.

-Lolita, who was born in the Philippines and came to the United States in 1972, was a devout Catholic, and Torres said they prayed the rosary together on the evening of April 6.
+Lolita, who was born in the Philippines and came to the U.S. in 1972, was a devout Catholic, and Torres said they prayed the rosary together on the evening of April 6.

 "I think that gave her some peace and settled her down," he said.
 Lolita died the following morning.